petros-d/docs/cloud/scheduler-logs.md

 ## Filter Scheduler Logs

 The **Scheduler Logs** page shows all of a given Deployment's recorded Scheduler logs from the last 24 hours.
-Each log is color-coded based on its information type.
+If the Deployment generated more than 500 logs in the last 24 hours, then the UI shows only the most recent 500 logs.
+Each log is color-coded based on its log level.

-At the top of the page, you can filter the types of logs which appear by selecting specific log types (`Debug`, `Info`, `Warn`, or `Error`) from the dropdown log type menu:
+At the top of the page, you can filter the types of logs which appear by selecting specific log levels (`Debug`, `Info`, `Warn`, or `Error`) from the dropdown log level menu:

 ![Log filtering menu in Scheduler Logs page](/img/docs/filter-logs.png)